Anti-Bullying BIG Award

 As part of our anti bullying work in school we have children from years 5 and 6 who are known as Peer Supporters.
 They have an important role in school.Our peer supporters look after all the children on the playground and are always willing to help others and listen if they have any problems.

-Our Peer Supporters are wearing lovely blue caps this year so they will definitely stand out on the playground.
+Our Peer Supporters wear lovely blue caps so they will definitely stand out on the playground.

 Peer Supporters are available on the school playground for children to talk to if they are feeling upset because of events either on the playground or within school caused by other children.
 The Peer Supporters wear a blue cap when they are on duty.
 Two Peer Supporters choose two children to receive a friendship award in assembly on Friday.

-The theme this year is ' All Different All Equal'
+The theme this year is ' Choose Respect '.